 We heard the same sort of rhetoric surrounding development and implementation of the anything-but-Affordable Care Act (a.k.a., “ObamaCare”) that’s resulted in having inept government bureaucrats in charge of a vital part of your life and one-third of the nation’s economy.

-Put simply, the proposal is currently too complex and costly for firms and advisers to operationalize in their businesses.
+Put simply, the proposal is currently too complex and costly for firms and advisers similar to The Entrust Group to operationalize in their businesses.
 The mechanism it introduces to preserve commission-based advice on IRAs and other retirement accounts — the best-interest contract exemption (BICE) — is so complex, costly and fraught with unpredictable legal liability as to amount to an effective ban on commissions as a viable form of compensation for advice.

 Summing things up, the Obama Administration is using its henchmen at the Department of Labor to do to the financial services industry what has done to the nation’s healthcare system, and we’ve all seen how well that’s worked out.